 Where is the anticoagulation clinic located?

-The anticoagulation clinic is conveniently located on the second floor of the Firelands Regional Medical Center main campus, 1221 Hayes Ave., Suite B. The anticoagulation clinic hours are as follows:
+The anticoagulation clinic is conveniently located in the Firelands Center for Coordinated Care at the Hayes/Tyler corner of the Firelands Regional Medical Center main campus Medical Arts Building, 1221 Hayes Ave., Suite B. The anticoagulation clinic hours are as follows:

 - Monday 8:15 a.m. to 3:15 p.m.